DLR-RM/BlenderProc/examples/datasets/bop_object_physics_positioning/README.md

 light_plane.replace_materials(light_plane_material)
 ```

-* For the top light plane, switch to an Emission shader and sample `emmision_color` and `emmission_strength` values of the emitted light.
+* For the top light plane, switch to an Emission shader and sample `emision_color` and `emission_strength` values of the emitted light.

 ### CCMaterial Loader